Azure/azure-powershell/src/Resources/Resources/help/New-AzPolicyAssignment.md

 ```

 ### -Name
 Specifies a name for the policy assignment.
+Limited to **24** characters

 ```yaml
 Type: System.String